 KidZania gets a million bonus points as if your kids are 8 or over, you can check them in while you enjoy the sights and shops of Westfield.
 Yes, please!

-There’s so much on offer at KidZania that it’s unlikely they’ll get to do everything they want during their four-hour visit which means another one or two visits will be required to get the most out of the city.
+There’s so much on offer at KidZania that it’s unlikely they’ll get to do everything they want during their four-hour visit which means another one or two visits will be required to get the most out of the indoor playground.

 We’ll certainly be going back.